 Dogs aren’t the only animals that can walk on a leash!
 If a catio is too expensive or space-intensive, you can try taking your cat for a walk on a leash and see if that helps ease your kitty’s wanderlust.

 When walking your cat, it’s recommended that you put your cat on a harness rather than a collar.
-Cat collars are often breakaway and if your cat spooks, the collar make a break to avoid choking the cat and set the cat free.
+Cat collars are often breakaway, and if your cat spooks, the collar is made to break apart to avoid choking the cat and setting the cat free.

-Once you have your cat harnessed up and on a leash, you can start with the back or front yard and see how your cat handles the noise and external stimuli.
+Once you have your cat harnessed up and on a leash, you can start the walk inside the home with some treats, or in the back or front yard and see how your cat handles the noise and external stimuli.
 You may find that your cat’s desire for freedom is sated just by taking them out for a walk in the backyard with a leash!

 4. Have a Kitty Curfew

 A lot of the greatest dangers for your outdoor cat are awake at night.
-From other cats to coyotes to owls, the majority of a cat’s predators are locked and loaded at night.
+From other cats to coyotes to predator birds, the majority of a cat’s natural enemies are locked and loaded at night.
 While stray dogs can be a problem for cats during the day, it would probably be better to get a catio or take your cat for a supervised walk if your area has a big problem with stray dogs.

 A kitty curfew can be a little hard to enforce since your cat will roam on their own and want to come home when they please.
 However, you can get your cat into a routine by feeding them on a regular schedule.
 If your cat is used to getting a special meal at a particular time, they’ll come and find you for it, and you can bring them inside.